Menu

 Read more

 Murphy Anderson (she/her) works in communications at the Minnesota Department of Health.
-She earned her Master of Public Health (MPH) in Community Health Sciences, along with a certificate in Infectious Disease Prevention, from North Dakota State University (NDSU).
-Murphy's career has spanned nonprofit work, youth programming, grant writing, and vaccine research and communications before joining the state health department.
+She earned her Master of Public Health in Community Health Sciences, along with a certificate in Infectious Disease Prevention, from North Dakota State University.
+Murphy's career has spanned nonprofit work, where she managed youth programming, grant writing, and vaccine communications at NDSU’s Center for Immunization Research and Education before joining the state health department.
 Outside of work, Murphy is a proud dog mom, avid tennis player, and website designer.
-She is also working toward her Master Gardener certification through the University of Minnesota Extension.
-Originally from Fargo, ND, Murphy now calls Northeast Minneapolis home and looks forward to putting down roots in the community for many years to come.
+She also has her Master Gardener certification through the University of Minnesota Extension.
+Originally from Fargo, ND, Murphy now calls Minneapolis home and looks forward to putting down roots in the community for many years to come.

 Contact us at sopheminn@gmail.com